toepoke/mapsed/README.md

 When a given *action* occurs (when a place is [selected](#onselect) for example) a [callback](#events--callbacks) is fired so your application can deal with the event.

-As part of the callback *mappy* typically passes the data for the place the event was fired for.
+As part of the callback *mapsed* typically passes the data for the place the event was fired for.
 For convenience we'll call this the *model* and it will look like this:

 <table>
   <tr>